Dynamic Monopoly Pricing With Multiple Varieties: Trading Up: Introduction

 \section{Introduction}

-Dynamic monopoly pricing has intrigued economists for decades.
-The literature has long emphasized that Coasian dynamics are key for understanding dynamic monopoly pricing: The monopolistic seller of a durable good who cannot commit to future prices has an incentive to lower the prices for (negatively selected) non-buyers over time, since high-value buyers purchase early on.\footnote{The lack of commitment constrains the monopolist's market power, and in the limit the profit converges to zero if all trade takes place in the ``twinkle of an eye'', as conjectured by \cite{Coase1972} and formally established by \cite{Stokey1981}, \cite{Bulow1982}, \cite{Fudenberg1985}, \cite{Gul1986}, and \cite{Ausubel1989}.} Yet, recent work has identified various settings in which monopoly pricing is \emph{not} governed by Coasian dynamics.
-For instance, there is no commitment problem for the seller, and pricing dynamics do not arise, if the potential buyers of a durable good have access to an outside option with strictly positive value that ends the game \citep{Board2014}.
-Similarly, optimal prices remain constant if only high-value rather than low-value consumers remain in the market (``positive selection'') for a rental good \citep{Tirole2016}.\footnote{If the seller offers a rental good and both negative selection (for non-buyers) and positive selection (for loyal buyers) are at work, then Coasian dynamics for the prices offered to non-buyers lead to ``behavior-based pricing'' \citep{Acquisti2005,Armstrong2006,Fudenberg2007,buehler-eschenbaum}.} Finally, if the seller offers two durable varieties (rather than one), then Coasian dynamics apply, but they generally do not lead to zero profits in the limit \citep{NavaShiraldi2019}.
-Failures of the Coase conjecture have thus been shown to emerge for different reasons in different settings.
+The analysis of dynamic monopoly pricing constitutes an important and long-standing challenge in economic theory.
+There is a broad consensus that Coasian dynamics are key for understanding dynamic monopoly pricing: The monopolistic seller of a durable good who cannot commit to future prices has an incentive to lower prices over time, because high-value buyers purchase and leave the market early, whereas low-value buyers remain in the market (negative selection).\footnote{The lack of commitment constrains the monopolist's market power, and in the limit the price converges to marginal cost if all trade takes place in the ``twinkle of an eye'', as conjectured by \cite{Coase1972} and formally established by \cite{Stokey1981}, \cite{Bulow1982}, \cite{Fudenberg1985}, \cite{Gul1986}, and \cite{Ausubel1989}.} As a consequence, forward-looking buyers have an incentive to strategically delay their purchase and wait for lower prices.
+However, recent research has established that the emergence of Coasian dynamics is not a foregone conclusion.

+For example, there is no commitment problem for the seller---and Coasian dynamics do not emerge---if the potential buyers of a durable good have access to an outside option with strictly positive value that ends the game \citep{Board2014}.
+Similarly, monopoly prices remain constant if high-value rather than low-value consumers remain in the market (positive selection) for a rental good \citep{Tirole2016}.\footnote{If the seller offers a rental good and both negative selection (for non-buyers) and positive selection (for loyal buyers) are at work, then Coasian dynamics for the prices offered to non-buyers lead to ``behavior-based pricing'' \citep{Acquisti2005,Armstrong2006,Fudenberg2007,buehler-eschenbaum}.} Finally, if the seller offers two durable varieties rather than one, then, although Coasian dynamics apply, they do not necessarily lead to marginal cost pricing in the limit \citep{NavaShiraldi2019}.
+That is, failures of the Coase conjecture have been shown to emerge for different reasons in different settings.

+This paper develops an analytical framework that captures a broad class of monopoly pricing problems, aiming to explain why Coasian dynamics arise in some settings but not in others, and offers a simple approach to determining whether pricing dynamics emerge in Perfect Bayesian Equilibrium (PBE).
+To fix ideas, consider the following example based on \citet{Hart1988}.
+A single risk-neutral buyer has a private (per-period) valuation $v^H$ with probability $f$ and $v^L \leq v^H$ with probability $1-f$ for a product.
+In the static game, a single supplier sets the monopoly price